 If you are under 65 and have ALS (Amyotrophic Lateral Sclerosis, or Lou Gehrig’s Disease) there is no waiting period.
 Your benefits begin the first month you get SS benefits.

 If you have End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
 People with ESRD are eligible for Medicare coverage regardless of age.... you are not automatically enrolled in Medicare, but you can apply if you have worked the required amount of time according to Social Security or the Railroad Retirement Board, or if you are the spouse or dependent child of someone who has.
 Contact Social Security for details.
 You would need both Medicare A and B to cover certain dialysis and kidney transplant services.
-The coverage usually starts the fourth month of dialysis treatments.
+The coverage usually starts in the fourth month of dialysis treatments.